 Please visit the Government guidance on PBS dependants.

 Information for Student/Tier 4 visa holders wishing to undertake casual/part-time work at the University while studying.

-The Student Route (Student visa) replaced the previous Tier 4 Student system on 5 October 2020.
-The student route is similar to the Tier 4 system but includes EU/EEA and Swiss nationals starting study on or after 1 January 2021 who have not applied under the EU Settlement Scheme.
-EU/EEA or Swiss nationals resident in the UK before 11pm 31 December 2020 have until 30 June 2021 to apply for the EU Settlement Scheme and do not need a visa.
-If you are eligible we recommend applying as soon as possible.
-Current Tier 4 visa holders do not need to take any action and your Tier 4 visa conditions remain the same.
+The Student visa replaced the previous Tier 4 visa in October 2020.
+The student route is very similar to the Tier 4 system but now includes EU/EEA and Swiss nationals starting study on or after 1 January 2021 who have not applied under the EU Settlement Scheme.
+Current Tier 4 visa holders do not need to take any action and their Tier 4 visa conditions remain the same.
 Any further application for study would be under the new student route.